cybertraining-dsc/fa20-523-350/report/report.md

+# Review of Text-to-Voice Synthesis Technologies

-# please use proper markdown
+- [ ] please use proper markdown

-- [V] this document does not follow clear guidlines posted for this work
+- [ ] this document does not follow clear guidlines posted for this work
 - [V] citations can not be after a period they must be before

-# Review of Text-to-Voice Synthesis Technologies

 Eugene Wang, [fa20-523-350](https://github.com/cybertraining-dsc/fa20-523-350/), [Edit](https://github.com/cybertraining-dsc/fa20-523-350/blob/master/project/project.md)